A view of Altare della Patria in Rome

 Days of the Week in Italian

-This page will teach you how to say the seven days of the week in the Italian language.
-Below, you’ll find a list of the days in Italian with their English translations.
-You can click on each one to hear the correct pronunciation.
+On this page, you will learn how to say the seven days of the week in Italian.
+Below, you’ll find a complete list of the days in Italian along with their English translations.
+Each day is clickable, so you can hear the correct pronunciation and practice your speaking skills.

 Italian English